Design Mistakes Can

 This may sound reasonable and straightforward enough, but the process of designing a perfect logo is far from a walk in the park.
 This task is in fact so challenging, that even esteemed brands sometimes miss the mark and alienate their audiences by redesigning their logos inappropriately.

-Although each business is specific and there is no official rulebook on how to (and how not to) design a logo, here are a few examples of fundamental mistakes you’ll want to avoid.
+Although each business is specific and there is no official rulebook on how to (and how not to) design a logo or how to rebrand your business, here are a few examples of fundamental mistakes you’ll want to avoid.